136.6 Environmental and Cultural Requirements

 Step 2c.
 Determination of Effect

-The effect of a project on a National Register eligible property should be determined through consultation among the LPA, SHPO, and FHWA, using the criteria of adverse effects found at 36CFR800.4(1) and the examples of adverse effects found at 36CFR800.4(2).
+The effect of a project on a historic property should be determined through consultation among the LPA, SHPO, and FHWA/MoDOT, using the criteria of adverse effects found at 36CFR800.4(1) and the examples of adverse effects found at 36CFR800.4(2).
 There will be a determination of either “no historic properties affected,” “no adverse effect” or “adverse effect.”
 The LPA will provide its opinion regarding effect along with its evaluation of eligibility to the SHPO for their concurrence.
 If the SHPO concurs with the LPA, this finding will be transmitted to the FHWA.
 If there is a disagreement among the LPA and SHPO, FHWA and MoDOT may be brought into the discussions to help facilitate an agreement.

 - a.
 No Adverse Effect – If the finding is that the project effect is not adverse upon the historic property(ies), the Section 106 process is complete.